What Is Klonopin (Clonazepam) Withdrawal?

 While in the short term [benzodiazepines like Klonopin] provide rapid and pleasing relief, in the long-term they ultimately lead to more insomnia and anxiety.
 They create a whole other nightmare.

-Klonopin builds up in the user’s body over time, and it takes as long as two days for the drug to leave the body.
+Klonopin builds up in the user’s body over time, and it takes as long as 18-50 hours for the drug to leave the body.
 Once the drug has completely left the body, people addicted to Klonopin start feeling the symptoms of withdrawal.

 Klonopin’s withdrawal symptoms can last up to 90 days, but the exact duration of withdrawal is different for everyone.